Fergui/m2m-api/README.rst

 - *Field Name*: Name of the metadata filter (fieldLabel field in datasetFilters).
 - *Field Type*: Type of metadata filter.
 Options are:
   - 'value': set a specific value.
   - 'between': set a range of values.
 - *Field Value*: Value of the metadata filter.
-Depending on the Field Type:
+Depending on the *Field Type*:
-    - If 'value': Field Value is a single value (format depends on the data format of the metadata field).
+  - If 'value': *Field Value* is a single value (format depends on the data format of the metadata field).
-    - If 'between': Field Value is a list of two values (format depends on the data format of the metadata field).
+  - If 'between': *Field Value* is a list of two values (format depends on the data format of the metadata field).

 **Search by a Bounding Box**